Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 Some predictions about the future of DIY retail are still easy to make, though:

-3. Technology and automation will play a big part in the transformation of retail.
+• Technology and automation will play a big part in retail’s transformation.
 We have already seen this in other sectors that once relied heavily on manual routine work.
-There’s no reason why retail wouldn’t go down the same path.
+There’s no reason why retail wouldn’t follow suit.

-To summarize, home improvement supply chains need to become more responsive and finely controlled than ever before to meet end-customer demand.
+Home improvement supply chains need to become more responsive and finely controlled than ever to meet end-customer demand.
 At the same time, retail supply chains need to become more efficient by optimizing inventory flows from multiple perspectives—store operations, distribution, picking, and warehousing—to meet the price pressure.
 This is only possible by teaming up with intelligent machines.

 The world of DIY retail is too complex to be managed with notepads and intuition—this has been true for a long time.
-The breaking news is that not only are the simplest jobs being automated but significantly more advanced planner roles are being filled by machines, too.
-More importantly, intelligent automation will not only replace manual work but also take planning to a level of granularity never before seen.
+The breaking news is that not only are the simplest jobs being automated, but significantly more advanced planner roles are being filled by machines, too.
+More importantly, intelligent automation will replace manual work and take planning to a level of granularity never seen.

 Will there then be any role for humans in this brave new world?
 Yes!
 There will be plenty!
-Three important roles are:
+Three essential roles are:

-1. Masters of the machines: We are making great progress in specialized AI, the kind of machine intelligence useful for solving very specific tasks.
-However, we still need talented people designing the systems and determining when and how the available machine intelligence is best used.
+Masters of the machines: We are making significant progress in specialized AI, the kind of machine intelligence useful for solving very specific tasks.
+However, we still need talented people to design the systems and determine when and how the available machine intelligence is best used.

-2. Colleagues to the machines: Machine learning algorithms are very dependent on access to data.
-They have a hard time applying common sense or coming up with innovative solutions in new scenarios with insufficient data.
+Colleagues to the machines: Machine learning algorithms are very dependent on access to data.
+They have difficulty applying common sense or developing innovative solutions in new scenarios with insufficient data.
 This is where their human colleagues can provide invaluable insight.

-3. Innovators, thinking beyond the machines: Especially in businesses going through creative destruction, there’s a great need for novel thinking, new business models, and new ways of delivering goods to consumers.
-Retail innovation is still far beyond the capabilities of AI.
+Innovators think beyond the machines: Especially in businesses experiencing creative destruction, there’s a great need for novel thinking, new business models, and new ways of delivering goods to consumers.
+Retail innovation is still far beyond AI’s capabilities.

-So please, don’t hold your breath waiting for AI to revitalize your retail business or even solve your DIY supply chain challenges.
-But please do start phasing in the use of machine intelligence where most feasible and impactful.
+So please don’t hold your breath waiting for AI to revitalize your retail business or even solve your DIY supply chain challenges.
+But please do start phasing in machine intelligence where it is most feasible and impactful.
 This collection of best practices is a good place to start.

 Written by